tektutor/conan-march-2026/Day1/README.md

 ## Info - Conan Overview
 <pre>
 - Conan is a package manager for C/C++ applications
-- it is opensource tool and cross-platform tool
+- it is opensource tool and cross-platform tool developed by JFrog
 - it uses a conanfile.txt or conafile.py recipe file as the input
 - Just like
   - NPM for NodeJS or Javascript languages